top of page

 9 - Santa teaches a False Gospel.

 The most dangerous aspect of the cultural Santa Claus is that he is rooted in a works-based righteousness.
-As the Britannica article made clear, our modern Santa Claus character is based on the Dutch “Sinterklaas, and was adopted by the country’s English-speaking majority under the name Santa Claus, and his legend of a kindly old man was united with old Nordic folktales of a magician who punished naughty children and rewarded good children with presents.”
+As the Britannica article made clear, our modern Santa Claus character is based on the Dutch “Sinterklaas, and was adopted by the country’s English-speaking majority under the name Santa Claus.
+The legend of a kindly old man was united with old Nordic folktales of a magician who punished naughty children and rewarded good children with presents.”

 In other words, Santa gives gifts to the children who've earned it through good behavior, and he gives coal (or lesser gifts) to those who haven’t earned it.